ChestnutZhao/yufree-autoaiscore/README.md

 # Usage

-- Fork and clone this repo to your own account
+- Fork and clone this repo to your own account or click `use this template - Create a new Repository`

 - Set up AI API